A lot or a little?

 With the exception of Garfield's humor and his chemistry with Stone, this sequel doesn't hold a web string to Spider-Man 2.
 Many off-screen couples can't translate their personal relationship into on-screen chemistry, but real-life sweethearts Garfield and Stone are sizzling on camera, making the romantic subplot of this Spider-Man sequel the best reason to see the movie.
 That may sound heretical to some loyal superhero-movie fans, particularly tween boys, who -- like Fred Savage in The Princess Bride -- would rather skip all the kissing parts.
 But the truth is that this wise-cracking, canonical Spider-Man is at his most lovable when he's with the women he loves: clever girlfriend Gwen and devoted Aunt May.
 There are a few scenes between Peter and these supportive, loving women that are so evocative and touching that viewers may even get teary eyed.

-But audiences watching for action, adventure, and intrigue may be less impressed.
+But audiences watching The Amazing Spider-Man 2 for action, adventure, and intrigue may be less impressed.
 The multiple villain issue isn't new, but the plot is a clunky mess between the Oscorp conspiracy the senior Parkers were part of, the shallow hatred of Electro (who's more of a needy introvert with new powers than a maniacal evil genius), and the whole sick Harry subplots.
 Garfield is a decidedly funnier and more confident Spider-Man than his predecessor Tobey Maguire, though.

 How does this film compare to other superhero stories?
 Do you prefer hero movies with just one star, or do you like bigger groups (a la The Avengers)?